mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

 Finally, since we now have our MLCubes submitted and demo dataset hosted, we can submit the benchmark to the MedPerf server.

-## 6. Submitting Your Benchmark
+## 6. Submit your Benchmark

 You need to keep at hand the following information:

 - The Demo Dataset URL.
-In our case:
+In our case, this URL will be:

 ```text
 {{ demo_url }}